Kristen’s Book Recommendations

 Coop Knows the Scoop–by Taryn Souders

 A cozy mystery full of southern charm.
 When a skeleton is unearthed beneath the slide at the local playground, Coop must team up with his friends to solve his grandmother’s murder and exonerate his grandfather from suspicion.
 This book has just the right balance of spookiness and fun as the child sleuths try to solve a murder in a small town setting full of quirky characters.
+Brennan really like this one.
 This author is a Christian who writes for the general market.

-*On The Edge Of The Dark Sea Of Darkness–by Andrew Peterson
+*On The Edge Of The Dark Sea Of Darkness (The Wingfeather Saga Book #1)–by Andrew Peterson

 Treasure Island–by Robert Louis Stevenson